natcap/invest.users-guide/source/carbonstorage.rst

 Note that several sources, including IPCC (2006), report in units of biomass, while InVEST uses mass of elemental carbon.
 To convert metric tons of biomass to metric tons of C, multiply by a conversion factor, which varies typically from 0.43 to 0.51.
 Conversion factors for different major tree types and climatic regions are listed in Table 4.3 on page 4.48 of IPCC (2006).

-Carbon stored in aboveground biomass
+Carbon Stored in Aboveground Biomass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A good but very general source of data for carbon storage is the Intergovernmental Panel on Climate Change's (IPCC) 2006 methodology for determining greenhouse gas inventories in the Agriculture, Forestry and Other Land Use (AFOLU) sector (https://www.ipcc-nggip.iges.or.jp/public/2006gl/vol4.html).
 To use this set of information from the IPCC, you must know your site's climate domain and region; use data from Table 4.1 on page 4.46 and a digital copy of the Food and Agriculture Organization of the United Nations' (FAO) eco-region map (http://www.fao.org/geonetwork/srv/en/main.home) to figure that out.
 Tables 5.1 through 5.3 (p.
 5.9) of IPCC (2006) give estimates for aboveground biomass in agriculture land with perennial woody biomass (e.g., fruit orchards, agroforestry, etc.).
 Tables 4.7, 4.8, and 4.12 give aboveground biomass estimates for natural and plantation forest types.
 Ruesch and Gibbs (2008) mapped the IPCC (2006) aboveground biomass carbon storage data given year 2000 land cover data, which can be accessed here: https://cdiac.ess-dive.lbl.gov/epubs/ndp/global_carbon/carbon_documentation.html.